CivicaDigital/NodeJsDojo/README.md

 ## Integrating node-netcat into the chat application

 Now that `node-netcat` has been installed, it's time to use it in the application.
-Create a new JavaScript file as follows, and we'll go through it bit by bit:
+Create a new JavaScript file as follows:

 ```javascript
 // client.js